restrepo/termux-tips/Jupyter.md

 <img src="./img/jupyter.png" width="250"/>

+* Touching the upper left edge of the screen you have acces to the termux options to open new sessions and toogle to other sessions.
 ## Manage your termux "operating system" from jupyter
 Paste the URL into Google Chrome.
 *  From there you can  have access to the termux filesystem with delete and upload/download of files, editor, PDF viewer, ,  etc.